PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Introduction

 \section{Introduction}

-Deep learning has set milestones to progress towards human-level intelligence.
-In special, for many machine learning tasks such as image and video analysis~\cite{karpathy2014large, carion2020end, chen2021pre}, natural language processing~\cite{wu2016google, vaswani2017attention, devlin2018bert,brown2020language}, and speech recognition~\cite{afouras2018deep,lee2009unsupervised, wang2020transformer}, many of the groundbreaking results were delivered through applying the deep neural networks (DNNs).
+\IEEEPARstart{D}{eep} learning has set milestones to progress toward human-level intelligence.
+In particular, for many machine learning tasks such as image and video analysis~\cite{carion2020end, chen2021pre}, natural language processing (NLP)~\cite{devlin2018bert,brown2020language}, and speech recognition~\cite{afouras2018deep, wang2020transformer}, many of the groundbreaking results were delivered through applying the deep neural networks (DNNs).
 Training a DNN model, however, is not trivial.
 The most popular approach for DNN training is data parallelism~\cite{goyal2017accurate, you2017scaling} where each accelerator (usually a GPU) holds the entire model parameters and is assigned with different sets of training data.
 However, data parallelism always suffers from excessive communication overhead due to the weight synchronization per iteration.
-Furthermore, data parallelism always hits another roadblock--it does not work once the DNN models with a huge amount of parameters can not fit in a single GPU device.
+Furthermore, data parallelism always hits another roadblock--it does not work once the DNN models with a huge number of parameters can not fit in a single GPU device.

-Model parallelism enables the training of large models by partitioning a DNN model across GPUs and letting each GPU evaluate and perform the updates for a subset of the model's parameters~\cite{narayanan2019pipedream}.
-Although model parallelism provides an efficient approach for DNN training with large models, it, however, always suffers from high communication volume because partial results are required to be collected at each layer.
-Especially, using model parallelism to split a typical fully connected layer whose operators have computational characteristics similar to matrix multiplication always demands a high communication volume~\cite{kwasniewski2019red,li2021chimera}.